 Throughout the interview O’Donnel referred to the SONGS location as “Earthquake Bay.”
 Coincidentally, this is also the title of Public Watchdogs first whitepaper on the geology of the San Onofre Nuclear Waste Dump.

-According to the Los Angeles Times “The public interest is at risk, based on [the commission’s] decision,” said Chelsi Sparti, associate director of the Samuel Lawrence Foundation, based in Del Mar.
-“The waste is located right next to the ocean, [and] the economy, transportation, the environmental and natural resources that we have are at risk from the long-term storage of stranded radioactive waste.”
+According to the Los Angeles Times “The public interest is at risk, based on [the commission’s] decision,” said Chelsi Sparti, associate director of the Samuel Lawrence Foundation, “The waste is located right next to the ocean, [and] the economy, transportation, the environmental and natural resources that we have are at risk from the long-term storage of stranded radioactive waste.”

 “We need the ability to replace storage canisters as they degrade from age or damage,” foundation president Bart Ziegler said in a statement.
 “The only available facility is the spent fuel pool and the Coastal Commission is permitting the utility to destroy it.”

-On May 28, 2021, Public Watchdogs filed legal documents with the Supreme Court of the United States requesting that its case be heard.
+In a separate legal action, Public Watchdogs filed legal documents requesting a hearing before the Supreme Court of the United States of America.